These are a couple manuscripts I was developing for publication, but one had too little data and other too much.

 Is he justified in saying that there is an intrinsic possibility for the essence of knower and known, and therefore they spring from a single ground?

-So, another installment of Rahner's Introduction.
-This comes from VIII.
-The Third Part of the Third Section
+VIII.
+The Third Part of the Third Section of the Corpus

 An admittedly awkward combination of words, but they are derived from what quiddity means in our modes of apprehension which always turns to an object.
 Lonergan, I would say, agrees that we always apprehend some thing, and in this process Rahner distinguishes quiddity as the essence of the knowing of the nature of a thing.
 Knowing is always about something, and knowing itself has an essence.
 The knowing is of the nature such that the knowing is not about its own essence.
 The essence of our knowledge remains unknown because our knowing refers to knowledge of corporeal matter.
 Turning to the thing takes us away from the act of acting, although I suppose Lonergan might counter with his idea of self-appropriation.
 Thomas may be saying that the turning only is accessible in the phantasm of the human imagination which Rahner says will be taken up in the next section.